-The Fayetteville Campus offers a wide range of academic programs and course offerings consisting of day, evening, and weekend classes delivered in accelerated 9-week terms to maximize scheduling flexibility.
+The Fayetteville Campus offers a wide range of academic programs and course offerings consisting of day, evening, and weekend classes delivered in accelerated four, nine-week quarters and an eight-week summer term to maximize scheduling flexibility and accommodate the needs of traditional, non-traditional, and dualenrollment students throughout the Metro-Atlanta area.
 Students may also take advantage of hybrid and online classes.
 As with all campuses of Georgia Military College, the Fayetteville Campus provides students with access to a vast array of resources promoting academic achievement and equipping them for success in a competitive global society, ensuring they can START HERE and GO ANYWHERE!